Motorola Moto X full review

 Things are a little different when it comes to the Moto X. It's Motorola's current flagship smartphone so it's bound to cost more than the Moto G and as such has a £350 price tag.

 This means you can buy nearly three Moto Gs for the price of one Moto X. So it is worth the extra money?
 Read on to find out.
-See also: The 17 best smartphones of 2014.
+See also: Best smartphones.

 Moto G vs Moto X: Design